ricardocolom64/InstaSlot/README.md

 Managing to land on 3 Lucky 7's grants you a __Lucky 7 Win__, a very high multiplier on your previous bet.

 A special item is exceedingly rare, though you only need 1 of them in any of the slots to grant you a __Special Win__.

+If you manage to land right in between two rows of fruits, you will be granted a __Free Spin__.

 Any other scenario would grant you a __Loss__, and you lose the currency you placed to bet.